 If your eggs have already been in transit for a longer period than expected, you can put them in the incubator fat side up but do not turn on the turner for 24 hours.

-If you are purchasing shipped eggs, please check your eggs for cracks that may have happened during transit etc. carefully before you set them in an incubator.
+If you are purchasing shipped eggs, please check your eggs for cracks that may have happened during transit, etc. carefully before you set them in an incubator.

 We incubate at 37.4C – 37.5C with a humidity of approximately 47-49%. during the cooler spring months such as March/April.
 On hatch day we raise the humidity to 55-59% for our chicks.
 The incubator humidity will also naturally rise to as much as 62% on hatch day due to the moisture coming off the hatching eggs.

-During hot dry summer months of August, we raise the humidity to 49-56% in the incubator to compensate for the dryness in the environment.
+During the hot dry summer months of August, we raise the humidity to 49-56% in the incubator to compensate for the dryness in the environment.
 Central air conditioning also adds to the dryness factor in homes.
 Hatch day humidity should be higher as well such as 55-62% but you may have to drop the temperature to about 37.2 to allow the chicks cooler air to breathe.
-Check your air sac size to see if you need to increase the humidity or decrease it (See the egg picture on the bottom of this page).
+Check your air sac size to see if you need to increase the humidity or decrease it (See the egg picture at the bottom of this page).

-For duck eggs we may raise the humidity closer to 60-62% for hatching and we may drop the temperature down 1/2 a degree or so on hatch day depending on the heat in the room, egg capacity and how they are hatching and or breathing in the incubator.
+For duck eggs, we may raise the humidity closer to 60-62% for hatching and we may drop the temperature down 1/2 a degree or so on hatch day depending on the heat in the room, egg capacity, and how they are hatching and or breathing in the incubator.

 Happy Hatching!